 Nurses are the unsung heroes of the healthcare industry.
-They are always on their feet, work long hours, and put themselves at risk to serve those that need them most.
+They work long hours and are always on their feet, putting themselves at risk to serve those in need.
 A nurse’s duties vary based on the patient they are working with.
 A constant stream of diverse patients requires nurses to be agile, forward-thinking, and hardworking.
 Nurses play many roles in the healthcare field, the most significant of which are outlined below.

 The Patient Advocate